sagecodes/intro-tableau/titanic-step-by-step.md

 Make a new sheet and call it `Deaths`

 - Drag `Pclass` into columns
-- Drag `Dead or Alive`	iinto columns
+- Drag `Dead or Alive`	into columns
 - Drag `Number of Records` to Rows(make sure is is SUM).
 - Drag `Pclass` into color marks

 That was fast!

-I hope you're begining to see how fast tableau can be!
+I hope you're beginning to see how fast tableau can be!

 ![sheet 1](img/titanic/deaths.png "sheet1")